freenode/web-7.0/content/pages/policies.md

 We expect all members of the community to be respectful of one another and of the privacy of others, and we reserve the right to terminate anyone's access to our services at our discretion.

+Please note that the examples above are examples only and do not constitute an exhaustive list.
+In line with our policies, philosophies and guidelines we will review each case individually and the response and actions may differ from case to case.

 Unlawful Activity
 =============